 Andrew Pritchard is a well-known, and highly unusual man.
 He’s lived a unique and colourful life and continues to set the standard when it comes to bringing ideas to fruition.

-You may have read his books, which have been endorsed by leading criminologists, universities, and colleges around the United Kingdom, and become recommended reading for students studying criminology.
+You may have read his book “Urban Smuggler”, which has been endorsed by leading criminologists, universities, and colleges around the United Kingdom, and become recommended reading for students studying criminology.
 Perhaps you’ve seen him on TV or watched his podcast interview with James English.

 At the same time, he was also masterminding some of the world’s biggest drug smuggling operations and soon began appearing in the United States Department of Justice and Drug Enforcement Administration’s Annual Global Report and even featured in the Sunday People’s Criminal Rich List.
 In 2006, he was acquitted of a £100 million drug seizure case, before his criminal career was finally brought to an abrupt end, which resulted in him receiving a 15-year prison sentence for intent to supply and perverting the course of justice.

 Assessed by the prison service as a very high-risk Category A prisoner, for whom escape must be made impossible, he was to spend a number of years in some of Britain’s most challenging prisons, in the company of some of the world’s most dangerous criminals.

 Being locked up and away from his ageing parents, family and children, Andrew had to face the consequences of his criminal past and it was whilst in prison, he made the big decision to change his life.